AdrianTech/Typewriter-Effect/README.md

 </ul>

 <strong>Description:</strong>
 <p>A kind of typewriter effect.
-To See more, click on the link below </p>
+To see more, click on the link below </p>
 <a href="https://adriantech.github.io/typewriter-effect/" target="_blank">Typewriter effect</a>